eleda77/eleda77.github.io/docs/vocab_list.md

 **embiggen** - enlarge

 **embrasure** - an opening with sides slanting outward in a wall or parapet for the firing of cannon; an opening in a wall for a door or window

+**embrocation** - a liquid used for rubbing on the body to relieve pain from sprains and strains

 **emmet** - a holidaymaker, especially one visiting a resort in Cornwall (derogatory); archaic way to say ant